tensorworksio/cgrad/README.md

 - Anonymous tensor Segfault when using recursive tensor_free

 ### Features
+- Rewrite tensor_equals with iterator to take stride into account
+- Change print_data to print ... when we exceed MAX_PRINT_SIZE per dim
 - Tests for movement ops
 - Reduce operator for specific axes
 - Matmul operator as a combination of sum, add and reshape ideally